-Level 1 applies at all times unless the District Board of Directors has declared another level.
+Level 1 applies at all times up to and inlcuding 10 percent water shortage, unless the District Board of Directors has declared another level.
 Level 1 is designed to ensure customers use water efficiently and eliminate water waste at all times.

 At Level 1, the District will utilize its public education and outreach efforts to raise public awareness of the following mandatory water-use efficiency practices:

-- Repair all water leaks within forty-eight (48) hours of notification by the district unless other arrangements are made with the general manager.
+12. Repair all water leaks within forty-eight (48) hours of notification by the District unless other arrangements are made with the General Manager.

 13. Use recycled or non-potable water for construction purposes when available.